ouzifeng/randomise-wordpress-posts/README.md

 This plugin will find all your current posts, then bulk change the published dates to a random date anytime from the current date up to 3 years ago.
 Once a post's date as been randomised, it will be ignored next time you run it to avoid changing it again

-I randomises the dates 1 post every second, to reduce the risk of it server timeouts
+It randomises the dates 1 post every second, to reduce the risk of it server timeouts

 ## Installation